KGSL

 KGSL (95.3 FM, "KG-95.3") is a radio station broadcasting a Top 40 (CHR) format.
 Licensed to Winona, Minnesota, United States, the station features programming from Compass Media Networks and Premiere Networks.

 It is owned by Leighton Broadcasting, through licensee Leighton Radio Holdings, Inc., and is located at 752 Bluffview Circle, with its other sister stations.

+KGSL was previously licensed as KAGE (FM) (not to be confused with KAGE (AM)), and owned by James B. Goetz.